Skip to content

 Audio and Video Recordings: The Double-Edged Sword

 Using a phone to record consent (express or implicit) has become widespread among young people.
 However, bringing these recordings into court is a minefield.
-If the recording is made in an intimate setting without the knowledge of the other party, we may be committing an offense against privacy (art.
+If the recording is made in an intimate setting without the knowledge of the other party, we may be committing an offence against privacy (art.
 197 CP) in order to defend ourselves from a sexual assault charge.

 The Mistake of Fact Strategy

-Under the new law, the defense based on "mistake of fact" (art.
+Under the new law, the defence based on "mistake of fact" (art.
 14 CP) gains strength.
 If the defendant acted under the mistaken but unavoidable belief that consent existed (because the other person actively took part, or did not show opposition in the context of a prior relationship), the act may be unpunishable or its sentence reduced.
-This defense requires extremely skilled questioning to show the judge that any "impartial observer" in that situation would also have interpreted that consent existed.
+This defence requires extremely skilled questioning to show the judge that any "impartial observer" in that situation would also have interpreted that consent existed.

 Penal Consequences

-Need a criminal defense lawyer?
+Need a criminal defence lawyer?

 If you are facing a criminal matter, our team of specialist lawyers can help.
 Contact us for a case evaluation.